Spring Semester Tuition Due

 • Parent's spouse (stepparent)

 Being a contributor does not implicate financial responsibility.
-However, if a required contributor refuses to provide information, it will result in an incomplete FAFSA, and the student will become ineligible for federal student aid.
+However, if a required contributor refuses to provide information, it will result in an incomplete Free Application for Federal Student Aid (FAFSA®), and the student will become ineligible for federal student aid.

-The FUTURE Act requires all contributors on the FAFSA to provide consent to share their tax information with the IRS.
+The FUTURE Act requires all contributors on the Free Application for Federal Student Aid (FAFSA®) to provide consent to share their tax information with the IRS.
 This consent is necessary for the Department of Education to request federal tax information from the IRS and to use that information in the federal student aid application process.

-If you, as a student, or a spouse or parent/stepparent do not provide consent on the FAFSA, you will not be eligible for any federal student aid.
+If you, as a student, or a spouse or parent/stepparent do not provide consent on the Free Application for Federal Student Aid (FAFSA®), you will not be eligible for any federal student aid.

 Yes.
-Every contributor needs to provide consent on the FAFSA so the IRS can confirm to Federal Student Aid that you, your parent(s) or spouse did not file taxes.
+Every contributor needs to provide consent on the Free Application for Federal Student Aid (FAFSA®) so the IRS can confirm to Federal Student Aid that you, your parent(s) or spouse did not file taxes.